sejnub/docker-fhem/README.md

 # docker-fhem
 This repository contains the things needed to build docker images for the home autoomation software FHEM (http://fhem.de)

+## TODO

+### TODO / Set correct timezone for FHEM

+`/etc/timezone` is set via mounting as a run parameter bust still FHEM reports the wrong timezone.

+To fix this I put `{$ENV{TZ}='Europe/Berlin'}` into fhem.cfg but that is just a hack.
+Fix that properly!

+In ?????? it says:

+    Verify that your FHEM time is correct by entering {localtime()} into the FHEM command line.
+    If not, check the system time and timezone of your FHEM server and adjust appropriately.
+    It may be necessary to add export TZ=`cat /etc/timezone` or something similar to your FHEM start script /etc/init.d/fhem or your system configuration file /etc/profile.
+    If /etc/timezone does not exists or is undefined execute tzselect to find your timezone and write the result into this file.
+    After making changes restart FHEM and enter {$ENV{TZ}} into the FHEM command line to verify.
+To fix the timezone temporarily without restarting FHEM enter {$ENV{TZ}='Europe/Berlin'} or something similar into the FHEM command line.
+    Again use tzselect to fine a valid timezone name.

 ## Status and rights
 AFAIK stable.
 Totally free to use by everyone.